wavemaker/docs/learn/how-tos/mobile-notify-new-version-update.md

     return ver;
 }
 ```

-7. On launching the application when the latest version is available, notification dialog will be opened with the provided information.
-Depending on the
- underlying OS, show a corresponding link to download the latest version from PlayStore or App Store.
+7. On launching the application when the latest version is available, notification dialog opens with the information you provide.
+Depending on the underlying OS, show a corresponding link to download the latest version from the PlayStore or AppStore.

 ![MobApp-Version-Upgrade-Preview](/learn/assets/mobile-notify-new-version-notification-preview.png)